Skip to main content

 Areas of Expertise

-Gun violence, nonfatal shootings, police problem-solving, evaluations of criminal justice programs.
+Gun violence, nonfatal shootings, police problem-solving, police responses to homelessness, evaluations of criminal justice programs.

 Other Information